 When you're ready, get your cast iron ripping hot with a neutral oil - or if it's a fatty cut, just cook it in its own fat - and drop your meat in there and let yourself drift away into the sizzling melody.
 Depending on the thickness, you may want to toss a lid on your pan to help keep some heat in and cook the steak through.

 For really thick steaks (1.5" or thicker), we recommend the reverse sear method.

-Cook your steak to your preferred doneness using a meat thermometer or the poke test, i.e. how firm the meat is.
-If you don't know what I'm talking about, check this video.
+Cook your steak to your preferred doneness using a meat thermometer and remember that it'll increase about 5° after its off the heat.
+If you don't have a thermometer, use the poke test to determine doneness.
+If you don't know about the poke test, check out this video.
 When it's done, take it out of the pan and let it rest.
 I repeat, let it rest.
 When slicing, cut your steak against the grain for maximum chewability©, salt again and enjoy!

 |Doneness||Target Temperature in the Oven||Final Target Temperature||Approximate Time in Oven|

 |Medium||125°F (52°C)||140°F (60°C)||30 to 35 minutes|

 |Medium-Well||135°F (57°C)||150°F (66°C)||35 to 40 minutes|